 The monsoon arrives in India in June, so it's an excellent month to enjoy the wet weather at a monsoon festival in India!
-Otherwise, head north to the hills to catch some great festivals and events.
+Otherwise, head north to the mountains to catch some popular festivals and events.
 Here's the best of what's on in June in India (listed by date).

 01 of 12

 The holy Muslim month of Ramadan is a fantastic opportunity to feast on fresh street food.
 During Ramadan, Muslims traditionally fast daily from sunrise until sunset.
 In the evenings, the streets in traditional Muslim areas are flooded with people and the tantalizing aroma of meat being freshly roasted to feed the famished.
 The revelry continues all night.
 Ramadan concludes with he festival of Eid-ul-Fitr, with more feasting and shopping.

 The annual 28 day Kottiyoor festival takes place at two temples -- Akkare Kottiyoor and Ikkare Kottiyoor -- on opposite sides of the Bavali River and surrounded by dense forest.
 The Akkare Kottiyoor temple is only open during the festival.
 There's no formal structure.
 Rather the idol of the deity, a swayambhoo lingam (self-created idol of Lord Shiva), is seated on the ground and formed by a small heap of stones called manithara.
 The Neyyattam ritual on the first day and the Thirukalasattu ritual on the last day attract the most spectators and devotees.

 Beat the rain by heading north to the mountains in Shimla, to experience the annual summer festival.
 This renowned event has been held regularly in Shimla since the 1960s.
 It features musical performances, some from famous singers, food and fashion.
 Plenty of local handicrafts are on sale too.
 To get there, travel on a toy train to Shimla.